exbarlow/ludobots/README.md

 - 3D Expansion:
   - number of links and proportion of links to receive sensors is specified in `src/constants.py` as before.
 See diagram below for generation.
+  - note that joint axes were randomly selected from either of the axes orthogonal to the joint's direction vector (from the face of the parent)
   ![generation diagram](diagram.jpg)